 “ Everything I've seen needs rearranging /And for anyone who thinks it's strange/Then you should be the first to want to make this change/And for everyone who thinks that life is just a game/Do you like the part you're playing?”

-Yes, I realize these smacks of the old counterculture conceit, a Tinsel Town evocation of the vintage trope of the the young man, smitten with Truth, saying farewell to parents and old friends to become genuinely authentic.
+Yes, I realize these smacks of the old counterculture conceit, a Tinsel Town evocation of the vintage trope of the young man, smitten with Truth, saying farewell to parents and old friends to become genuinely authentic.
 But Lee’s imagination prevents this from becoming a preposterous demonstration.
 Lee’s voice soars, croons, quivers, strains effectively on high notes, floating with confidence over the increasingly dynamic horn arrangement.
 This is a march into the future; it astonishes me how magnificent this music still sounds fifty years on.
 Forever Changes, Love's third album, is considered by many to be the best American response to the Beatles bar-raising disc Sgt.Pepper's Lonely Hearts Club Band.
-As is too often the case, Lee’s greatest creative period was short-lived; drugs, jail, eccentricity and erratic behavior prevented him from regaining the heights he reached with Forever Changes.
+As is too often the case, Lee’s most remarkable creative period was short-lived; drugs, jail, eccentricity, and erratic behavior prevented him from regaining the heights he reached with Forever Changes.